donadigo/gala-pip-plugin/README.md

 ![screenshot](Screenshot.png)

-### Usage
+## Usage
 To activate a window selection, hit **Super + D** and select a window.
 A popup window with live preview will show at the bottom left of the screen.
 You can move it to whatever position on the screen you like.
 You can also select a specific area of a window by dragging across it, similar to how you select an area in the Screenshot Tool.
 The selected area will be applied to the currently focused window.

-The window can be closed / resized by simply hovering over the popup window.
-This is also similar to how closing a notification is done in Gala.
+The window can be closed / resized simply by hovering over the popup window.
+This is also similar to how closing a notification works in Gala.

+## Installation

+### Dependencies
+These dependencies must be present before building:
+- `valac`
+- `libgala-dev`
+- `libgranite-dev`

+You can install these on a Ubuntu-based system by executing this command:
+`sudo apt install valac libgranite-dev libgala-dev`

 ### Building
+Open the root directory of this project and in your terminal execute:
 ```bash
 $ mkdir build && cd build
 $ cmake .. -DCMAKE_INSTALL_PREFIX=/usr